auvarifqi/intern-audio-app/README.md

 # Run the setup script
 ./setup.sh
 ```
-You will be prompted to fill the virtual environment, please follow the prompt.

 On Windows, you can use Git Bash or WSL to run the script.
 Example: `bash setup.sh` or `./setup.sh` in Git Bash.

-## Run the App
+You will be prompted to fill the virtual environment, please follow the prompt.

 If the setup script successful, you will see output like this in your terminal:
 ```bash
 🎉 Setup complete!
 Activate your environment with: